mal-votes/mal-votes.github.io/index.md

 ## November 2020, Berkeley, California
 **Mal's Guides**

-This is a voting guide Mal compiled for the November 2020 election for interested friends and family.
+This is a voting guide Mal compiled for the November 2020 election for interested friends and family, with a lot of the style and info forked from [Yar's Guide](https://yar-votes.github.io/).
+But opinions are Mal's own.

 ## Voting Information
 * Ballots are out, early & mail-in voting has begun